gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 -`void m5_switch_cpu(void)`

 In order to call these functions in the workload, we will need to link the m5ops library to the workload.
-So, first, we need to build the m5ops library.
+So first, we need to build the m5ops library.

 ---